technomancy/paredit-screencast/outline.markdown

 inside a string or a comment, so it doesn't try to enforce its structure there.

-## Workarounds
+## 3. Workarounds

 Now these features are helpful, but they assume that the file you're working with has a valid structure.
+For various reasons, that's not always true.
 Let's see what happens when the rules are violated.

     Open file invalid.el

-The first thing to note is that paredit won't activate if it detects unbalanced characters.
+The first thing to note is that paredit won't even activate if it detects unbalanced characters in a file you're opening.
 So let's fix it and activate paredit manually.

     Insert paren in front of message
-    M-x paredit
+    M-x paredit-mode

 You can still get a document in a bad state if you don't watch out.
-Killing a region with C-w does not enforce the rules, so remember that when you use it, you're stepping outside the bounds of paredit and should take care.
+Killing a region with C-w does not enforce the rules, so remember that when you use it, you're stepping outside the bounds of paredit and should be a little more careful.

     Mark (message and C-w it
     C-e